LLNL/axom/src/axom/inlet/docs/sphinx/writers.rst

 The ``SphinxWriter`` currently has two styles available:

-- A table-based style that, for each ``Container``, generates a table for its child fields and functions
+- A flat style that, for each ``Container``, generates a table for its child fields and functions
 - A nested style that includes a "table of contents" for each ``Container`` with links to full descriptions of child fields and functions